Public library to offer books in the mall by end of June

 Right now there are moving trucks outside of the main library building.
 The building will be gutted in the renovation so everything has to go.

-They’ll be moving about 20 percent of the collection to the mall.
+They’ll be moving about 20% of the collection to the mall.
 The rest will go to storage.

-As for employees and services they plan to continue operation as normal just in a much smaller space at least for the next 18 to 20 months while the renovations are underway.
+As for employees and services they plan to continue operating as normal just in a much smaller space at least for the next 18 – 20 months while the renovations are underway.

 “We are going to be much closer than we normally would have been in the bigger library.
 So we’ll get to see some workmates that may have been on a different floor.
 But we all plan to be here and operating as a fully functioning library,” she said.